richtmat/nodegit/README.md

 ## Migrating from old versions. ##

-The bump from 0.1.4 to 0.2.0 was a big one.
+The bump from 0.1.4 to 0.2.0 was a biiiiig one.
 Many things changed, see here: https://github.com/nodegit/nodegit/compare/v0.1.4...v0.2.0

 This update is wholly and entirely a breaking one, and older versions won't be